MothScientist/microservices-demo/README.md

+#### What does this code do?
+Using parsing (bs4 + aiohttp), it receives data from open sources about exchange rates in different cities and banks and, through an API service (FastAPI), provides this data upon request.
+The Telegram bot microservice (aiogram) receives data (aiohttp) and sends it to the user.</br></br>
+You configure where and how to receive data yourself.
 ## Disclaimer:
 ### The site URL, city names and class names of the html elements used on the site are hidden in the .env file for the author's own reasons.